DanielNScott/DanielNScott.github.io/content/goals.md

  - Don't dwell on unavoidable difficulties.
  - Focus on actionable things.
  - Hedge your bets.
+ - Seek disconfirmatory evidence.

 ## Less ritualized verbiage ##
 These are additional, specific things I find one ought to keep in mind.

  - Failing at something is less diagnostic than it often seems.
  - Don't be lazy about concepts.
 Perform thought experiments when you encounter new ones.
- - Solid understanding is cumulative but requires cultivating strong self-directed skepticism.
+ - Solid understanding is cumulative and requires strong self-directed skepticism.
  - Breadth-depth trade-offs should be engineered when possible.
  - One enters regimes of diminishing return very quickly.
 Hence, breadth is cheaper than it appears.
  - Determine your actual values, since goals without values are silly.